 To say that Visual Designers should be creative certainly is an understatement.
 They must be good listeners so they can take the clients initial concept and create a design in a targeted medium that incorporates the vision and brand of a product, service, an advertisement or other graphical content.
 Their sense of color and design must be top notch; they should also understand how to use scale and contrast, balance and hierarchy across the design.

 Visual Designers usually need to be team oriented collaborators, patient with a process of trial and error as they work to complete a design.
 Variety is truly the spice of their life; this role could include print, illustration, fine art or digital design.
-These artists have a multidisciplinary skill set and, while they may favor one design medium, they will experience a daily melting pot of tasks.
+These artists have a multidisciplinary visual design skill set and, while they may favor one design medium, they will experience a daily melting pot of tasks.

 This role requires finesse as well as stress management and organizational skills.